Co-operative Republic of Guyana

 Guyana where the Caribbean meets South America Guyana, a country of exceptional natural beauty, is a splendid combination of the Caribbean and South America, with fascinating touches of a sometimes turbulent past.
 Perched on the north-east corner of the South American continent, Guyana stretches 450 miles from its long Atlantic coastline into dense equatorial forest and the broad savannah of the Rupununi.
 The picturesque capital and primary port is Georgetown, a city of comfortable, modern hotels, fine colonial buildings, and broad, tree-lined boulevards.
 The striking wooden architecture is reminiscent of Guyana’s centuries as a Dutch, and then a British colony.
 Georgetown offers an evocative introduction to the land of Guyana.
 Don’t miss the imposing St. George’s Cathedral, reputed to be the tallest wooden building in the world.

 Life in Guyana is dominated by mighty rivers, including the Demerara, the Berbice and the Essequibo, which provide essential highways into the rain forests and jungles of the interior.
 Mankind has made little impact here, and today Guyana remains one of the world’s most exciting destinations for adventuresome travel and exploration.
 Setting out for the interior by boat, light aircraft or 4×4, you encounter the extraordinary natural heritage of Guyana spreading out like a tropical carpet.
 Jaguar still roam the rain forest, and the unearthly cries of troupes of howler monkeys echo through the trees.
 The Giant River Otter, the Black Caiman, and the Arapaima (the largest freshwater fish in the world) swim in the rivers of the Rupununi.
 Flashes of scarlet, yellow and blue burst through the forest’s intense green as Macaws fly like arrows across a clearing in the canopy.
 Toucans, and the awesome Harpy Eagle, swoop through the trees, while the beautiful but elusive Guyana Cock-of-the-Rock lingers around the waters of Kaieteur Falls.
-More than 700 indigenous species of birds adorn Guyana’s forests.
+Around 800 indigenous species of birds adorn Guyana’s forests.

 Contributors